- October 8, 2015

 - Defective Medical Devices

-If you believe you have a claim, contact the medical malpractice attorneys at Stenger, Roberts, Davis & Diamond, LLP today.
+If you believe you have a claim, contact the medical malpractice attorneys at Stenger, Diamond & Glass LLP today.
 We can advise you as to your next steps.
 We offer our deepest condolences to the families of those who have been affected by negligent professionals, and we encourage you to seek compensation to help with the associated financial burdens.